kotetsuy/TouchGFXDemo/README.md

 # TouchGFXDemo
-I'm trying to run TouchGFX on Nucleo-F412ZG+SPI LCD(https://www.amazon.co.jp/dp/B072N551V3).
+I try to run TouchGFX on Nucleo-F412ZG+SPI LCD(https://www.amazon.co.jp/dp/B072N551V3).
-I already are a success to run SPI LCD function and SPI TC function independently.
+I already are a success it.

 For SPI LCD is as;
 - SPILCDTest